 I completely agree.
 There isn’t anything wrong with you.

-But if you’re starting to struggle with anger issues, you may have notice yourself beginning to over-react to certain situations.
+But if you’re starting to struggle with anger issues, you may have noticed yourself beginning to over-react to certain situations.

 For instance, you might get snappy with your partner or children over trivial things, then later on you feel embarrassed and wonder why such a small incident made you fly off the handle.